This post may contain affiliate links. Please see my disclosure policy for details.

 It’s located on The Esplanade and can be found at the following address by plugging it into your SatNav or Google Maps; The Esplanade, Scarborough, YO11 2AG.

-The Esplanade is a one way street and there are plenty of spaces to park on the side of the road.
-But, these a permit holders only before 6pm.
+The Esplanade is a one-way street and there are plenty of spaces to park on the side of the road.
+But, these are permit holders only spaces before 6 pm.
 So, if you’re staying for more than one night ask the reception staff to give you a parking permit so you can park for free.

 If you’re dropping people and suitcases off, there is a short stay lay-by to pull into directly outside the hotel too.